team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/woodapple.md

 ## Protecting your plants
 ### Pest control

-**Pest type:** Wood apple being a hardy crop, there is no serious insect or pest diseases.
-However, watch out for scale insects, mealybugs, and Deudorix isocrates that may appear occasionally
+**Pest type:**
+- Deudorix isocrates
+- Mealybugs

+**Symptoms:**
+- **Deudorix isocrates:** Larvae bore holes in leaves and young pods, feeding on parts inside the pods.
+Damaged fruits fall off before ripening.
+- **Mealybugs:** Suck juice from near the stem of the fruit, causing fruit to drop.
+Fruits turn black due to fungi growing on sugar-containing secretions.

+**Control method:**
+- **Deudorix isocrates:** For Deudorix isocrates, inspect and destroy fallen fruit to control the pest's life cycle

+- **Mealybugs:**
+    - Collect and destroy infected fruits
+    - Prune plants by removing old and unwanted branches
+    - Practice crop sanitation
+    - Use recommended insecticides for heavy infestations if necessary

+- **In general:**
-**Control method:** Use neem oil or traditional Sri Lankan pest control methods like spraying with a mixture of tobacco and soap water.
-For Deudorix isocrates, inspect and destroy fallen fruit to control the pest's life cycle.
+    - Use neem oil
+    - Apply traditional Sri Lankan pest control methods like spraying with a mixture of tobacco and soap water

 ### Disease Control
 **Disease type:** Fruit rot is a common issue in Sri Lanka's humid climate